Karthik1693/AIML_Term1/README.md

 # AIML_Term1
-This is to store the task done as part of my first term Artitificial Intelligence and Machine Learning program.
+This is to store the task done as part of My first term in Artitificial Intelligence and Machine Learning program.